All Episodes

 I've got sick in the face listening to all this.

-Anyway, question of Frank Rich.
+Anyway, question to Frank Rich.

-Keep in mind about Lincoln, it's a very interesting analogy because Lincoln took a while to get there to look at the end of slavery as a crucial issue, and he couldn't have gotten there without support, starting with, of course, from slaves and African Americans who were already taking matters into their own hands to the extent they could.
+And he couldn't have gotten there without support, starting with, of course, from slaves and African Americans who were already taking matters into their own hands to the extent they could.

 In the case of the gun debate, there's no real support except among people like us.

-The rest of the country peers is against us and a bunch of idiots, Piers.
+The rest of the country, Piers, is against us.

 You know it, and I know it.

-And we need a Lincoln right now.
+And we need a Lincoln right now to tell all these blockheads what's what.

-Well, I mean, this question that he asked.
+I mean, this question that he asked.

 What I'm concerned about with this debate is already you're hearing a number of Democrats in red states are more worried about kicking out of office by the NRA than safety for the American people.

-I mean, it's just comical to listen to the abject, proudly raise your hand high in the air, ignorance of people like Piers Morgan.
+I mean, it's just comical to listen to the abject, proudly raise your hand high in the air ignorance of people like Piers Morgan.

-I gotta take a break.
+I got to take a break.

 Phones next.

-Yeah, it's just too bad that uh Abraham Lincoln did not have an armed guard with him at Ford's Theater.
+Yeah, it's just too bad that Abraham Lincoln did not have an armed guard with him at Ford's Theater.

 Isn't it?